Background Image for Hero:

 - Use and dissemination of appropriate info sources

-- Evidence of student success rate, by advisor or department
+- Evidence of student success rate, by adviser or department

 - Caring, helpful attitude towards advisees, faculty and staff